tuttorsOfTheTUBerlin/javaunittest/EXAMPLE_FILES/README.txt

 -----------------

-There are other two examples in this directory: Reverse, Search
+There are other two examples in this directory: Reverse, Search.

+Furthermore we added an example for junit 4 style and timeout.
+See HelloWorld directory.